Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Introduction

 where

-Clearly $\kappa$ is not a section of the fibration $\mu_H$ in general because $\mu_H\circ \kappa$ is not the identity map of $B$ for $r\ge 3$.
-Nonetheless, the image of $\kappa$ intersects with every fiber of $\mu_H$ exactly at one point.
-Note that $B$ is the moduli space of Hitchin spectral curves associated with holomorphic $SL(r,\bC)$-Higgs bundles on $C$.
-We use an unconventional way of defining the universal family of spectral curves over $B$, appealing to the Hitchin section $\kappa$, as
+Clearly $\kappa$ is not a \emph{section of the fibration} $\mu_H$ in a strict sense, because $\mu_H\circ \kappa$ is \emph{not} the identity map of $B$ for $r\ge 3$.
+But it is a section in a more general sense that the image of $\kappa$ always intersects with every fiber of $\mu_H$ exactly at one point.
+Note that $B$ is the moduli space of~Hitchin spectral curves associated with holomorphic ${\rm SL}(r,\bC)$-Higgs bundles on $C$.
+We use an~unconventional way of defining the universal family $\cS$ of spectral curves over $B$, instead of~the natural family associated with~\eqref{Hitchin fibration}, rather appealing to the Hitchin section $\kappa$, as

-Now we choose and fix, once and for all, a \emph{projective coordinate system} of $C$ subordinating the complex structure of $C$.
-This process does not depend algebraically on the moduli space of $C$.
-For a curve of genus $g\ge 2$, the Fuchsian projective structure, that appears in our solution \cite{DFKMMN} to a conjecture of Gaiotto \cite{G}, is a natural choice for our purpose.
+Now we choose and fix, once and for all, a \emph{projective coordinate system} of~$C$ subordinating the complex structure of~$C$.
+This process does not depend algebraically on the moduli space of~$C$.
+For~a curve of genus $g\ge 2$, the Fuchsian projective structure, that appears in our solution~\cite{DFKMMN} to a conjecture of Gaiotto~\cite{G}, is a natural choice for our purpose.
 As we show in Section~\ref{sect:opers}, there is a unique \emph{filtered extension} $E_\hbar$ for every $\hbar\in H^1(C,K_C)$.
-For $r=2$, $E_\hbar$ is the canonical extension
+For~$r=2$, $E_\hbar$ is the canonical extension

 associated with

 With respect to the projective coordinate system, we can define a one-parameter family of {opers}